THDC Institute of Hydropower Engineering and Technology: Admissions

 The Bachelor of Technology admissions are based on UTU counselling (centralised counselling for colleges under Uttarakhand Technical University) and spot counselling conducted in the institute.

 Students can take admissions on basis of either JEE (mains) result or 12th (PCM) results.

-There are total of 65 seats in B.Tech 1st year admissions in each branch, 5 of which are reserved for Dam Affected or THDC ward.
+There are total of 120 seats in B.Tech 1st year admissions in Computer Science branch and 65 seats in rest of the branches, 5 of which are reserved for Dam Affected or THDC ward.

 B.Tech(Lateral Entry) admissions can be opted by diploma students by participating in UKSEE counselling.

 Activities

 National Service Scheme

 The National Service Scheme (NSS) is an Indian government sector public service program conducted by the Ministry of Youth Affairs and Sports of the Government of India.
 Popularly known as NSS, the scheme was launched in Gandhiji's Centenary year in 1969.
 Aimed at developing student's personality through community service, NSS is a voluntary association of young people in Colleges, Universities and at +2 level working for a campus-community (esp.
 Villages) linkage.

 NSS is highly active in the campus conducting various cultural programs, blood donation camps, various awareness drives and many other events.

 There are two units of NSS allotted to the college and they work under guidance of Mr. Nitin Kumar Gupta (Electrical Department).